 My own subscription sits in the senior solo tier:

 Both tiers include senior full-stack development in React, Next.js, TypeScript, Node.js or Laravel, PostgreSQL or MongoDB, and AWS.
-Biweekly delivery cycles.
+2 to 4 day delivery cycles for individual items, two-week sprints for larger features.
 Daily async updates.
-No contract, cancel anytime.
+No long-term contract, cancel anytime.
 14-day money-back guarantee.

 Red flags in subscription pitches

-• Long-term contract without a cancellation option.
-A six-month minimum commitment with no early exit means you take all the risk.
+- Long-term contract without a cancellation option.
+A six-month minimum with no early exit means you take all the risk.

-• Vague delivery language.
+- Vague delivery language.
 "We will work on your product every week" is not a delivery commitment.
-"We will deliver two to four completed features per two-week sprint" is.
+"Two to four completed deliverables per cycle" is.

-• Price too low to attract senior talent.
-A $800-per-month subscription is not delivered by a senior engineer.
+- Price too low to attract senior talent.
+An $800 per month subscription is not delivered by a senior engineer.
 Someone is doing that work at a rate that does not produce senior-quality code.
 Price is a signal.

 How I structure a subscription engagement

-My subscription starts with a 30-minute discovery call to understand your product, your current codebase state (if any), and your short-term priorities.
-From that call, I write a short scope document: what the subscription covers, the delivery cadence, the communication format, and what falls outside scope.
+The subscription starts with a 30-minute intake call to understand the product, the current codebase if any, and the short-term priorities.
+From that call I write a short scope document covering what is included, the delivery cadence, the communication format, and what is outside scope.

-The first sprint begins within one to two weeks.
-I take existing code and architecture into account from day one — there is no "learning curve" month where you pay and see no output.
-By the end of the first sprint, you have two to four completed, deployed features or improvements.
+The first sprint begins within 24 hours of go-ahead in most cases.
+I bring existing code and architecture into account from day one; there is no "learning curve" month where you pay and see no output.
+By the end of the first cycle you have two to four completed, deployed features or improvements.

 A subscription is the sustainable, monthly-cadence version of that work.